chamin19/memorygame/README.md

 Pair all of the cards in the deck in as few moves and as little time as possible.

 ## Instructions
-On a desktop, laptop, or an Android device, visit https://a-memorygame.netlify.app/.
+Visit https://a-memorygame.netlify.app/ on a mobile device or laptop.